Observation of time-reversal symmetric Hall effect in graphene-WSe2 heterostructures at room temperature: Results

-In Fig.~\ref{fig:figure2}(a), we present the data for the longitudinal resistance, $\mathrm{R_{xx}}$ (left-axis, red line), and transverse resistance, $\mathrm{R_{xy}}$ (right-axis, blue line) measured at $\mathrm{B=0}$~T. We observe a finite $\mathrm{R_{xy}}$ signal in a narrow range of charge carrier densities $\Delta n = \pm 10^{15}$~$\mathrm{m^{-2}}$ centered about the charge neutrality point, a feature conspicuously absent in hBN/graphene/hBN heterostructures.
-The $\mathrm{R_{xy}}$ features an evident change in the sign about the charge neutrality point -- it is positive for $n < 0$ (hole-band) and negative for $n>0$ (electron-band).
-The current independence of $\mathrm{R_{xy}}$ establishes it to be a linear anomalous Hall effect -- (see Fig.~\ref{fig:figure2}(c) for the data for two representative values of current - $30$~nA and $120$~nA).
-The finite $\mathrm{R_{xy}(B=0)}$ survives at least to room temperature with diminished amplitude as shown in Figs.~\ref{fig:figure2}(b) and (d).
-This observation of room temperature $\mathrm{B=0}$ anomalous Hall effect in hBN/graphene/\ch{WSe2}/hBN heterostructures is the central result of this letter.
+In Fig.~\ref{fig:figure2}(a), we present the data for the longitudinal resistance, $\mathrm{R_{xx}}$ (left-axis, red line), and transverse resistance, $\mathrm{R_{xy}}$ (right-axis, blue line) measured at $\mathrm{B=0}$~T. We observe a finite Hall signal in a narrow range of charge carrier densities $\Delta n = \pm 10^{15}$~$\mathrm{m^{-2}}$ centered about the charge neutrality point. $\mathrm{R_{xy}(B=0)}$ measured for other contact configurations give quantitatively similar results (see Fig.~S5 in SI).
+Strikingly, the $\mathrm{R_{xy}(B=0)}$ features a change in the sign about the charge neutrality point -- it is positive for $n < 0$ (hole-band) and negative for $n>0$ (electron-band).
+The current independence of $\mathrm{R_{xy}(B=0)}$ establishes it to be a linear Hall effect [see Fig.~\ref{fig:figure2}(c)].
+The finite Hall response survives at least to room temperature with diminished amplitude as shown in Figs.~\ref{fig:figure2}(b) and (d).
+Importantly, the transverse signal is symmetric upon exchange of the voltage and current leads; $\mathrm{R_{xy}(B=0)}=\mathrm{R_{yx}(B=0)}$ [see Fig.~\ref{fig:figure2}(e)].
+This observation in hBN/graphene/\ch{WSe2}/hBN heterostructures of a room temperature, $\mathrm{B=0}$ symmetric Hall effect that changes sign across the charge neutrality point is unique, and it is the central result of this letter.

-We find the {\it nonlinear} anomalous Hall resistance (quantified by the second harmonic $\mathrm{R_{\rm xy}^{2\omega}}$ signal) to be negligibly small for our device (Fig. S5 of Supplementary Information).
-To establish that the absence of the second harmonic signal is not an experimental artifact, we present in the same figure data from similar measurements on hBN/graphene moir\'{e} devices where a small but finite nonlinear signal does show up in the measured $\mathrm{R_{\rm xy}^{2\omega}}$ near the primary Dirac point as per previous reports~\cite{he2022graphene}.
-Note also that the data for $\mathrm{R_{xy}(B=0)}$ were reproduced in cryostats without a superconducting magnet, ruling out the remnant field of a magnet as the origin of the AHE.